leog314/RL/README.md

   Needed packages are listed at the specific websites of the environments (see also: https://gymnasium.farama.org/)

 Notice that the installation of the packages may be different on Windows.
-It was so far tested on Linux Mint.
+It was so far only tested on Linux Mint.